 If you notice a mild case of nasal congestion in your baby, you can try a few home remedies to reduce the discomfort faced by your baby.
-Here are some baby stuffy nose remedies that can work well for most babies.
+Remember, if your baby is suffering from a runny nose, do not apply medication or vapour rubs on his body as it can be harmful to him.
+Here are some remedies that can help relieve your baby’s nasal congestion.

 4. Love Pats

 Cup your palm and gently pat your baby on his back as he lies across your knees.
 You can also hold him on your lap and lean him forward to about 30 degrees and pat his back.
-This can relieve congestion in the chest, loosens the mucous and makes breathing much easier.
+This can relieve the congestion in his chest, loosen the mucus and make breathing much easier.

 When your baby has congestion, chances are that he isn’t going to be eating very well.
-This can lead to dehydration which causes a whole lot of other complications.
+This can lead to dehydration which can lead to other complications.
 Hence, keep your baby hydrated with water or breast milk.

-6. Put Your Baby In A Baby Sling In An Upright Or Angled Position
+6. Put Your Baby in a Baby Sling

-Placing your baby in a baby sling can help soothe him and the upright or angled position can help drain his mucous easily.
+Placing your baby in a baby sling can help soothe him and the upright or angled position can help drain his mucus easily.